framework-one/framework-one.github.io/source/documentation/4.1/developing-applications.markdown

     { "$PATCH/dogs/:id/$" = "/dogs/update/id/:id", "$PUT/dogs/:id/$" = "/dogs/update/id/:id" },
     { "$DELETE/dogs/:id/$" = "/dogs/destroy/id/:id" },
     { "$*/dogs/$" = "/dogs/error" }

+Remember the caveat above that these will match URLs that _end_ in these strings.
+See below for a `pathRoot` option that can be used to provide a prefix for all routes.

 There are also some additional resource route settings that can be specified.
 First you should note that the following three lines are equivalent: